MicrosoftDocs/sql-docs/docs/tools/sqlcmd/sqlcmd-utility.md

 ## Remarks

-Options do not have to be used in the order shown in the syntax section.
+Options don't have to be used in the order shown in the syntax section.

 When multiple results are returned, **sqlcmd** prints a blank line between each result set in a batch.
-In addition, the `<x> rows affected` message does not appear when it does not apply to the statement executed.
+In addition, the `<x> rows affected` message doesn't appear when it doesn't apply to the statement executed.

 To use **sqlcmd** interactively, type **sqlcmd** at the command prompt with any one or more of the options described earlier in this article.
 For more information, see [Use the sqlcmd Utility](~/relational-databases/scripting/sqlcmd-use-the-utility.md)